Media Queries and Breakpoints

 Both the MediaQuery component and the hooks useMedia and useMediaQuery will merge and use these custom breakpoints.

-NB: It should be done only temporary, because DNB should align on one set of breakpoints for best UX and consistency.
+NB: This should only be done temporarily, because DNB should align on one set of breakpoints for the best UX and consistency.

 Import breakpoints into JavaScript